-The global pandemic highlighted the demand for black events and the dearth of events and spaces.
+The global pandemic highlighted the demand for black events and the dearth of events and spaces, especially throughout Summer into the Autumn season.
 Recess and DLT both selling out Wembley Box Park over bank holiday weekend is proof of that.
 Various DJ’s, Partygoers and event organisers tell us how they’ve navigated partying in this “new normal”, the challenges they’ve faced and the joys of being a Black Brit.

 The pandemic has radically altered every aspect of our lives; our perspectives, how we work, and on a social level, how we party.
 We became so used to being inside that our social batteries finish a lot faster compared with pre-pandemic says International Dj, Super Midz, “people get really tired really quickly hence why day parties have taken off and taken over nights.
 People are rarely partying till 4am nowadays.
 It’s the day party sensation.
 When people get tired you start to think you’re playing the wrong songs but it’s just because people are worn out, we’re used to being in our houses all the time.
 People just want to finish at 11/12, that’s why day parties have become so popular.
 But the vibe at day parties is great, people are so happy to be able to party normally again”.